 - 1. After completion of 24 credits, , the student should start work with his or her advisor to shape the final project.
 The advisor will be the primary point of contact for the development of the project.
 The student should also select an individual to serve as the second reader for the project.
 The second reader receives the final draft of the project and gives input on it at the final project meeting. - 2.
 Students may select a different advisor for their final project than their original advisor.
 Please note that the policy is that any individual faculty member can serve as a primary advisor on no more than three projects and on no more than four projects in any capacity.
 Please contact Donna Davis if you desire to switch your advisor. - 3.
 Once a student is nearing completion of required coursework and the student and advisor determine that it is time to write the project proposal and the project itself, the student should register for J609 (Terminal Project) credits to reflect this work.
+It is recommended that the proposal be completed no later than the end of fall term of the second year.
 A total of at least 6 credits of J609 are required for graduation; students typically register for 3 credits the term before they graduate and another 3 credits the term they graduate, though students may take more than 6 credits or may divide the credits up differently if appropriate. - 4.
 The final term is devoted to completing and defending the terminal project, which consists of an applied research project (see Guidelines for Applied Communication Plans).
 Students sign up for three J609 credits this term, for a total of six credits of terminal project. - 5.
-As part of the process, students will present their project in a poster format at the Turnbull Center during spring term.
+As part of the process, students will also present their project to the public in a poster format at the Turnbull Center during spring term.
 More details will be provided during the start of the fall term of the second year.